josephthomas08/bikesharing/README.md

 <img width="1326" alt="D2 3 Trips by Weekday per Hour " src="https://user-images.githubusercontent.com/75267605/113320005-0807f180-92e0-11eb-98ed-3ac83a26491c.png">

 The above detailed heatmap visualtiaon was provided to highlight the peak  hours of the day and busiest days of the week.
-The heat map shows that from 7-9 am and 5-7 pm of teh weekdays are the peak hours while saturdays are busiest from 10AM-7PM.
+The heat map shows that from 7-9 am and 5-7 pm of the weekdays are the peak hours while saturdays are busiest from 10AM-7PM.

 Additionally it is noted that on sundays the peak is between 11AM-5PM.